-The Csim environment
+2 The Csim2 environment

-In view of a didactic approach, the package has been equipped with a very friendly point-and-click graphical interface, by which the teacher can easily show and discuss, using practical examples, the basic concepts of cache architecture and behavior.
-The environment consists of five phases shown in Figure 1.
+To facilitate the students, the package has a very friendly point-and-click graphical interface, by which the teacher can easily show and discuss, using practical examples, the basic concepts of cache architecture and behavior.
+The environment consists of four phases shown in Figure 1.